Athens - Eat, Drink, Sightsee, Repeat.

 Athens is a divisive city.
 Not all visitors have walked away with fond memories and a burning desire to quickly return.
 On paper, that seems entirely unlikely.
 Athens is a historical minefield, its ancient origins visible to everyone strolling by, souvlaki in hand.
 For anyone with even a cursory interest in history, the city is utopia.
 To start, it is the home of the Parthenon.
 Despite centuries marked by disastrous fires, religious conversions, invasions and looting, the ancient structure has survived and still stands proudly atop the Acropolis.
 Even beyond one of the most famous temples that you can still visit, Athens is brimming with ancient sites, encouraging visitors to step inside and marvel at their magnificence.
 From Hadrian’s Library to the Ancient Agora of Athens, there’s no shortage of ancient sites and artefacts to gaze upon.

-Spend hours wandering through ancient sites, and many hours more walking the corridors of the city’s numerous museums and galleries.
-If hunger sets in, fear not.
+Spend hours wandering through ancient sites, and many hours more walking the corridors of the city’s numerous museums - particularly the Acropolis Museum - and galleries.
+If hunger sets in, fear not: Greek food will not disappoint.
 When excavations in Santorini unearthed stone sets of barbecue skewers predating 17th century AD, it confirmed a truth many already took as fact: the Greeks are experts at grilled meats.

 Mouth-watering kebabs, souvlakis and gyros are not hard to come by in Athens - just follow your nose.
 Brimming with a combination of tasty fillings (juicy tomatoes, chopped parsley, tzatziki and fried potato chips, to name a few) these moorish pita-wrapped parcels are available on every street for as little as €2.